31 Interview Questions and Expert Tips on How to Answer Them

 What to note:

-Sample response: I know this company as one of the leading telecom companies in not only the world but Uganda today.
-The company deals in a wide range of services such mobile money, internet services and a wide range of phones that are very affordable for the Ugandan person.
-I also admire the fact that this company has been considered as one of the best employers during the previous year and would wish to be part of it.
+I know this company as one of the leading telecom companies in Uganda today.
+The company offers a wide range of services, such as mobile money, internet services, and phones, that are very affordable for the Ugandan person.
+I also admire that this company was considered one of the best employers during the previous year and would wish to be part of it.

 12. Why do you want this job?